 A decorative frieze was hung in the sound and light lock of the lobby.
 This twenty-two foot scrim was originally conceived as a decorative covering for a large acoustic hole built into the three-story wooden proscenium wall of the theatre.
 Before the demolition of the interior it was removed intact and lovingly restored—the only decorative feature of the interior to have survived nearly one hundred years of wear and tear intact.

 The Interior – The Stage House

-In order to bring more theatricality to the interior design, we have commissioned Tony-award-winning John Lee Beatty, one of the world’s most recognized scene painters and designers, to create an original mural design for the stage house walls.
-The central design elements feature a modernization of some of the most distinctive historic features of the 1914 theatre.
-Although the design is generated with help of state-of-the-art computer technology, all of the surfaces will be over-painted by the artist himself.
+In order to bring more theatricality to the interior design, we commissioned Tony-award-winning John Lee Beatty, one of the world’s most recognized scene painters and designers, to create an original mural design for the stage house walls.
+The central design elements features a modernization of some of the most distinctive historic features of the 1914 theatre.
+Although the design is generated with help of state-of-the-art computer technology, all of the surfaces were over-painted by the artist himself.

 Our programming is appropriate to the intimate 185 capacity of our historic theatre.
 Our professional programming will be divided into three areas: Conversations at the Modern, Movies at the Modern, and Performance at the Modern.
 Some highlights include conversations with Lewis Black, Peter Beinart, James Carroll, Robert Jay Lifton, and Maxine Hong Kingston.

 Visit the Modern Theatre website for more information.